trinitum/strset/CONTRIBUTING.md

 typo/fixup commits.

-If the change you are planning to work on is not trivial and requires noticeable efforts, it make sense to open an issue before starting the work and discuss it with the maintainer the best way to proceed.
+If the change you are planning to work on is not trivial and requires noticeable efforts, it makes sense to open an issue before starting the work and discuss with me the best way to proceed.